 Justification of Red List Category

 Certhia tianquanensis was previously thought to occupy a relatively small range in China, with records from just five clustered localities in the mountains west of Chengdu and Leshan: Labahe Natural Reserve, Tianquin County; Dayi County; Shuanghe town, Ebian County; Wawu Shan, Hongya County, and Wujipung, Wolong Biosphere Reserve (Anderson 2003, Martins et al. 2003).
-However, it was recently discovered at Jiuzhaigou Nature Reserve, some 200 km north of the previously known range (Rheindt 2004).
-Subsequently, the species has also been reported at nearby Taibaishan (B. Anderson in litt.
+However, it is now known to likely occur throughout this mountain range having been found at Jiuzhaigou Nature Reserve, some 200 km north of the previously known range (Rheindt 2004), Taibaishan (B. Anderson in litt.
 2005), and the Quinling Mountains, Shaanxi (M. Rank in litt.
 2005, B. Anderson in litt.
 2016); as well as Tangjiahe National Nature Reserve (B. Anderson in litt.
 2016, S. Francis in litt.
 2016), Wanglang Nature Reserve and Hailuogou Glacier Park, Sichuan (S. Francis in litt.
 2016).
 Within this area, it is often regarded as uncommon and it may also be patchily distributed because it seems to be confined to stands of old conifers (Emei fir Abies fabri), but it has probably been much overlooked (Rheindt 2004).
-Still, the only certainly viable population exists at Wawu Shan (Yue-Hua Sun 2009).

 This poorly-known treecreeper appears to be a relict species breeding in open stands of old-growth Emei fir (Abies fabri) at high altitude (2,500-2,830 m).
 It forages for invertebrates in the upper storey of large trees by creeping along branches and trunks.
 Appears to undertake localised altitudinal migrations in the winter (dropping down to at least 1,600 m).
 It nests in May and June, using cracks in the stems of dead firs (Yue-Hua Sun 2009).

 Intensive logging of primary coniferous forests in the last century, even at high altitudes in the mountains of western China, has seriously reduced the potential range of this species.
-The Wawu Shan table mountain has steep slopes which are inaccessible to lumberjacks in the absence of extensive road construction, but it is not yet formally protected, and there are plans to open up the regions for tourism by building a cable railway.
+However current deforestation is minimal and the Wawu Shan table mountain has steep slopes which are inaccessible to lumberjacks in the absence of extensive road construction, but it is not yet formally protected, and there are plans to open up the regions for tourism by building a cable railway (Harrap 2017).
 Climate change could prove to be a future threat (S. Francis in litt.
 2016), while forest fires could also threaten the species (S. Francis in litt.
 2016).
+However, the species' main habitat, Alpine conifer >2,000 m, is a type of forest that is protected and not exploited commercially (S. Francis in litt.
+2016) and the species occurs in several strictly protected areas.

 Conservation Actions Underway